Bethany Barton

-Bethany Barton is an author and illustrator of children's books, as well as an Emmy-nominated Propmaster for film & TV.
-Barton's books combine colorful illustrations, humor, science communication and storytelling that aims to make STEAM-related topics enjoyable for kids.
+Bethany Barton is an author and illustrator of children's books, as well as an Emmy-award winning Set Decorator and Propmaster for film & TV.
+Barton's books combine colorful illustrations, humor, science communication and storytelling to make STEAM-related topics enjoyable for kids.

-Career
+Publishing Career

 Barton's 2015 book I’m Trying To Love Spiders (Viking/Penguin) garnered numerous awards and starred reviews, including the 2016 Children's Book Council's Children's Choice Award 3rd/4th Grade Book of The Year.
 Her 2017 book Give Bees A Chance (Viking/Penguin) was a 2017 SCIBA Award finalist, was listed in Scripps National Spelling Bee “Great Words, Great Works,” and was featured in the New York Times.
 Her books have been translated into four languages.
 Her 2019 book, I'm Trying to Love Math, was named an Amazon Best Book of 2019 and I'm Trying To Love Rocks (Viking/Penguin), hit stores in June 2020 with starred reviews.
 I'm Trying To Love Germs (Viking/Penguin) was published in November 2023 with School Library Journal calling it "a first purchase for any collection" in a starred review.

 As well as illustrating her own stories, Barton has illustrated for other authors, including Todd Hasak-Lowy's middle grade novel 33 Minutes (Simon & Schuster).
-She often spends several weeks of the year touring; doing school visits, speaking to authors and educators, and sharing her stories and creativity with young readers at schools and libraries across the globe.
+She often spends several weeks of the year touring; doing school visits, speaking to authors and educators, and sharing her stories and creativity with young readers at schools and libraries across the globe.She is represented by Writers House LLC.